skagedal/blog.skagedal.tech/_drafts/21-habit-tracker-building-a-jar.md

 I confirmed that it works by briefly commenting out that `findbugs` dependency.

 Cool, so we can now build a jar with `./gradlew bootJar`.
 It gets placed in `build/libs/hahabit-0.0.1-SNAPSHOT.jar`.
+A nice little 27 MB JAR.
 Can we run it?

 ```shell
 $ java -jar build/libs/hahabit-0.0.1-SNAPSHOT.jar